Remove orange cap and insert cartridge into your printer.

 The contact between the ink cartridge and the printer must be clean for proper functioning.
 If any dirt, ink or paper dust is on the contacts, the printer may indicate that the ink cartridge is bad and/or cause a PRINTEAD error message to be displayed.
 To ensure a clean contact, follow the steps below:

 - Turn the printer on; open the printer to access the print cartridges.

 - Remove the suspect cartridge(s) from the station.

 - Turn off the printer for 30 seconds and then turn it back on.

 - Print a test page following your printer’s instructions.

 - If this does not work, please proceed to step 2.

 Step 2: Re-set the printer:

 2.a.
-If the problem has not been fixed it may be useful to perform a “hard reset”.
+If the cartridges have been evaluated and step 1 above completed, if the problem continues perform a “printer reset”.
 This can correct an electronic flag setting inside the printer telling it that the print cartridge is problematic.
-Refer to your printer’s user manual or HP website for the correct “hard reset” procedure for your printer model.
 Often times it simply involves turning off your printer and unplugging it for at least 30 seconds.

 2.b.1.
-First ensure the Home Screen is displayed (icons visible).
-Select the printer’s buttons in the following order to gain access into the service menu.
-NOTE: note the buttons are NOT illuminated:
+First ensure the Home Screen is displayed (screen lit up and visible).
+Select the printer’s buttons in the following order to gain access into the service menu, please note the buttons/incons at left side of screen will NOT be illuminated: